zstoebs/Daily-Coding-Problem/README.md

 # Daily Coding Problem
 ### My solutions to the DCP email distro!

-I started regularly solving these problems on 8-4-2019 as inspiration to practice programming daily.
+I started regularly solving these problems on 8-4-2019 as inspo to practice programming daily.

 Most of my solutions are in Python for readability, although occasionally I'll solve them in C++.
 If I attempt the problem, I give it a best-attempt and sometimes it doesn't work.
 Occasionally, I'll seek help online and when I do I'll cite the URL in the file.